Denbighshire

 -

-Clocaenog Forest, Hiraethog
+Clocaenog Forest, Mynydd Hiraethog

 WebpageSatellite ViewThis huge 100 km2 forest is home to a wide variety of wildlife and some rare species, including the largest population of red squirrels in Wales, rare black grouse and wild Przewalski horses, as well as being one of the best spots in the area to enjoy mountain biking of all levels, walking, riding and to simply enjoy the great outdoors and the stunning North Wales scenery.
-As well as woodland birds this is an excellent site for seeing Sparrowhawk, Kestrel, Buzzard and Raven. -
+As well as woodland birds this is an excellent site for seeing Sparrowhawk, Kestrel, Buzzard and Raven -

 Loggerheads Country Park